Ministers seek to untangle measures to help euro

 Greece’s Prime Minister Antonis Samaras wants to ease the terms of the bailout, but that would mean more money for Athens.

-“Even if the second programme as it stands were fully implemented, it is not clear that market access could resume (in 2015),” said David Mackie, an economist at JP Morgan.
-“A third programme seems likely in any event.”
+“Even if the second program as it stands were fully implemented, it is not clear that market access could resume (in 2015),” said David Mackie, an economist at JP Morgan.
+“A third program seems likely in any event.”

 For Spain, ministers are likely to agree in principle to an aid package although no formal green light will follow until the end of the month, one euro zone official said.